Ai Job Search Tools Comparison

 • Free Basic plan sends 10 applications a month, usable rather than a teaser

-• Loop-based architecture suits employed candidates running passive campaigns in background
+• Loop-based architecture suits employed job seekers running passive campaigns in background

 • A/B testing across two resume versions exposes which one earns replies